California Heat Pump Rebates

 What's available in California

 HEEHRA rebate: Point-of-sale rebate up to $8,000 for households at or below 80% of area median income.
 Funded by the IRA, administered by each state.
-California is currently accepting applications.
+California HEEHRA is fully reserved as of 2026-06-01 — new applications go on a waitlist for any returned funds.

 California rebate programs